dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/areas.md

 ### Application root folder

-The Application root folder is the folder containing *Startup.cs*.
+The application root folder is the folder containing *Startup.cs* in web app created with the ASP.NET Core templates.

 ### _ViewImports.cshtml